-Transfer students who have an overall GPA below 2.0 may be admitted under probationary acceptance.
-For those granted probationary acceptance, continued enrollment at Emmanuel will depend upon their meeting the requirements of the Academic Probation/Suspension policies in this Catalog.
+Transfer students who have an overall GPA below 2.0 may be considered for admission.
+For those granted acceptance, continued enrollment at Emmanuel will depend upon their meeting the requirements of the Satisfactory Academic Progress policies in this Catalog.

 Special Acceptance